 The vast majority of business dashboards offer a customizable interface and a host of interactive features, and they empower the user to extract real-time data from a broad spectrum of sources.
 This level of functionality presents a significant advantage over static reports, making these dashboards a key component to improved business intelligence (BI).

 Business Performance Dashboard Examples

-Another notable benefit of business performance dashboards is their self-service nature.
-Accessible, intuitive, and easy to navigate, it’s possible to use these invaluable online BI tools to their fullest potential without the need to rely on developers or technical staff.
+Another notable benefit of visual analytics tools is their self-service nature.
+Accessible, intuitive, and easy to navigate, it’s possible to use these invaluable online BI tools to their fullest potential without relying on developers or technical staff.

 **click to enlarge**

-Offering a comprehensive level of insight into critical marketing performance data across a multitude of marketing channels and campaigns, the dashboard will help you to create detailed marketing reports, and enjoy a maximum ROI for every one of your business’s promotional efforts.
-You can clearly see the general overview followed by the specific performance of each campaign you have launched.
-By gaining this wealth of knowledge in a clear and feasible way you can easily spot which campaign is the best performing one, which channels have the lowest cost-per-acquisition and enable you to think about what steps you can take in your future promotional activities.
+Offering a comprehensive level of insight into critical marketing results data across a multitude of marketing channels and campaigns, this powerful tool will help you to create detailed marketing reports and enjoy a maximum ROI for every one of your business’s promotional efforts.
+You can clearly see the general overview followed by the specific value of each campaign you have launched.
+By gaining this wealth of knowledge in a clear and feasible way, you can easily spot which campaign is the best performing one and which channels have the lowest cost-per-acquisition, and enable you to think about what steps you can take in your future promotional activities.

-By delving into vital KPIs, including click-through rates, cost-per-click, and cost-per-acquisition, this priceless data dashboard will give you a greater understanding of the costs of your marketing efforts in comparison to your actual costs.
-Plus, metrics like click-through-rate will also help you gauge how engaging or effective specific marketing initiatives are, allowing you to make the tweaks necessary for optimal promotional success.
+By delving into vital benchmarking KPIs, including click-through rates, cost-per-click, and cost-per-acquisition, this priceless data dashboard will give you a greater understanding of the costs of your marketing efforts compared to your actual costs.
+Plus, metrics like click-through rate will also help you gauge how engaging or effective specific marketing initiatives are, allowing you to make the tweaks necessary for optimal promotional success.